toddcf/pielcanela2/README.md

 ### Services and Rates

-1. Style all services cards.
 1. Should INFANT MASSAGE's "Learn More" open a modal or a separate page?
-  2. GROUPS card:
-    1. Make POLICIES link stand out even when not hovering.
-  3. PAYMENTS card:
+2. PAYMENTS card:
   1. animate.css each logo, one after another.
-  4. Make each card pop up into frame when user scrolls down, using Waypoints and animate.css.
+3. Make each card pop up into frame when user scrolls down, using Waypoints and animate.css.

 ### Schedule Now / Contact / Client Forms

-1. Fix hover effect on phone number.
-(Don't turn blue when hovering.
-Always underline so people know it can be clicked.)
-2. Email Form:
+1. Email Form:
   1. Add labels, but don't display them.
 (For ADA purposes only.)
-  2. Improve the styling.
-  3. Link to actual email system and test it.
+  2. Link to actual email system and test it.
 (Must deploy in order to test.)
-3. Add link to client forms page with separate PDFs (once that page is created).

 ### Footer